StarBobis/DirectX-BufferModTool/README_EN.md

 MOD production related [MOD Technical documentation](https://www.yuque.com/zelbert/egu6ei)

 # Third Party Program
-> **Warning** You should notice before use DBMT, DBMT contains a Plugins folder,it default contains two closed source program:
+> Here are some third party programs you should know and notice before use DBMT release package download from our github release page, DBMT contains a Plugins folder,it default contains two close source third party program, It's necessary to have them so DBMT can work properly, so take your own risk.

-> DBMT.exe (Core Data Extract Logic Write By NicoMico with C++.)
+> DBMT.exe (Core data extract logic write with C++ for maximum speed,Developed By NicoMico.)

 > texconv.exe (https://github.com/microsoft/DirectXTex/wiki/Texconv)

+# Disclaimer
+THIS TOOL IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.